Musher's Fried Taters by Larry Andersen

 Procedure

-1. Scrub potatoes for skin on, or peel and dice 1/8-inch.
+1. Scrub potatoes for skin-on, or peel and dice into ½-inch pieces.
 Heat pan, add oil.

 Return to Cookbook Contents Page